Sinnelleos/sinnelleos.github.io/_posts/2025-11-10-the-monster-inside-rei-ayanami.md

 ## The Project

-Halloween came and went but it left me wondering about something. _What's the classic literary monster that aligns the most with Rei Ayanami?_ Now, the question itself might seem random, but in truth what appealed the most to me to make it a personal project are the means in which to answer said question.
-And that is, reading a bunch of classics, and rexamine a character that I've often overlooked.
+Halloween came and went but it left me wondering about something.
+What's the **classic literary monster** that aligns the most with **Rei Ayanami**?
+Now, the question itself might seem random, and the truth is I'm less interested in the answer than on how to get to it.
+And that is, reading a bunch of classics, and reexamining a character that I've often overlooked.

-We will start by taking a closer look at who Rei is, who she is not, and what she looks like!
-Once we have a better understanding of her we will be able to compare her struggles and her looks to our guest monsters: Jekyll, Frankenstein, Dorian, and Gregor.
+We will start by taking a closer look at **who Rei is**, who she is not, and even what she looks like!
+Once we have a better understanding of her we'll be able to compare her struggles and her appeareance to that of our **guest monsters**: Jekyll, Frankenstein, Dorian, and Gregor.

 ### Who Rei is